Trump exhorts Republicans to 'get tougher' against impeachment inquiry

-WASHINGTON (Reuters) - President Donald Trump on Monday exhorted fellow Republicans to get tougher and fight for him, saying the Democratic-led U.S. House of Representatives wants to impeach him “as quick as possible” over his request that Ukraine investigate a political rival.
+WASHINGTON (Reuters) - President Donald Trump on Monday exhorted fellow Republicans to get tougher and fight for him, saying the Democratic-led U.S. House of Representatives wants to impeach him “as quick as possible” over his request that Ukraine investigate a domestic political rival.

 Trump made his comments during a White House Cabinet meeting as Democrats sought to build public support for their fast-moving impeachment inquiry and the administration pressed its efforts to stonewall a probe that threatens his presidency.

+House Speaker Nancy Pelosi issued a video and “fact sheet” that may give hints about articles of impeachment - formal charges - Democrats may pursue against Republican Trump, accusing him of abuse of power, a “shakedown” involving Ukraine and a cover-up.

+Few Republican lawmakers have shown an inclination to remove Trump from office even as Democrats focus on his pushing a vulnerable foreign ally to interfere to his benefit in the 2020 U.S. election by providing political dirt on Joe Biden, a leading contender for the Democratic presidential nomination to run against Trump in the November 2020 election.

-Few Republican lawmakers have shown an inclination to remove Trump from office.
-But Trump has come under sharp criticism from Republican Senator Mitt Romney.
+But Trump, who has denied wrongdoing, has come under sharp criticism from Republican Senator Mitt Romney.

 And other Republicans have expressed misgivings about Trump policies, including criticism by Senate Majority Leader Mitch McConnell and Senator Lindsey Graham of his withdrawal of U.S. troops here in northeastern Syria, exposing U.S.-allied Kurdish fighters to a Turkish cross-border offensive.

 Approval of articles of impeachment in the House would prompt a trial in the Republican-led Senate on whether to remove Trump from office.
-Trump is seeking re-election next year.

-“They want to impeach.
-And they want to do it as quick as possible.
-And that’s pretty much the story,” Trump added.

 “The Republicans have to get tougher and fight.
 We have some that are great fighters, but they have to get tougher and fight, because the Democrats are trying to hurt the Republican Party before the election,” Trump said.